Graduate and Postdoc Trainees

 Amy Dapper

 Amy DapperAmy’s predoctoral research focused on evolution of conditionally expressed traits.
 Specifically, she examined how juvenile hormone regulates male and sex-dimorphic horns in the dung beetle genus Onthophagus.
 By better understanding how developmental mechanisms contributes to variation in the degree and direction of horn polymorphisms, her research will help to elucidate important factors underlying the evolutionary origins of morphological diversity.
 Amy also does evolutionary theory.
 She was a GTSP postdoctoral fellow in the Laboratory of Genetics at the University of Wisconsin, Madison, Advisor: Dr. Bret Payseur.
-Amy is currently a faculty member at the University of Mississippi.
+Amy is currently an Associate Professor in the Department of Biological Sciences at the University of Mississippi.

 Caro Diemel

 Caro DiemelCaro’s dissertation work investigated to which extent present and developmental environmental conditions affect the production of ovarian steroid hormones that mediate adult reproductive capacity in human females.
 She explored these questions by focusing on the interaction between glucocorticoid levels and the production of progestogens and estrogens across one menstrual cycle while controlling for past and present anthropometric and socioeconomic factors in healthy pre-menopausal women from Germany.
 Caro used liquid-chromatography-tandem-mass-spectrometry to measure these hormones in non-invasively collected urine samples in collaboration with the Endocrinology Laboratory at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
-She is currently a Technical Assistant at the Max Planck Institute for Ornithology.
+She is currently a Technician at the University of Vienna.

 Mollee Farrell